 There is no doubt that Wales is home to Snowdonia National Park, a vast wilderness of mountains, lakes, and forests.
 The park is perfect for those who love to hike and climb.
 All with Snowdon being the highest mountain in Wales, standing tall at 1,085 meters.

-So, if heights are not your thing, then take a stroll around the stunning mountainous scenery or kayak down one of the many lakes or rivers.
+So, if heights are not your thing, take a stroll around the stunning mountainous scenery or kayak down one of the many lakes or rivers.

 The Peak District: England